wwgc/ppbook-en/part2/ppconsole/README.md

-# PPConsole
+# `PPConsole`

-PPConsole is PPMessage's customer service management system that provides functions like account registeration, team management and PPCom deployment.
+`PPConsole` is `PPMessage`'s customer service management system.
+It provides functions like account registration, team management and `PPCom` deployment.

 -------